uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 ```

 > There is also another equality operator (`==`) which performs various type coercions before doing the equality comparison (for example, `0 == "0"` will be `true`).
-> This operator can be best described as an April Fools' joke that somehow made it into the language.
+> This operator can be best described as an April Fools' joke that accidentally made it into the language.
-> _Never use it_.
+> We strongly recommend that you never use it.

 If you want to write _not equals_, you can use `!==`: